evansbenj/2024_BIO722/1_Lecture_1.md

 This website is written in a markup language called [Markdown](https://en.wikipedia.org/wiki/Markdown) and hosted by [Github](www.github.com).
 I've found both of these tools to be easy to learn and very useful.

+Let's quickly open this example in a [new window](https://github.com/evansbenj/2024_BIO722/blob/master/0_example_markdown.md).

 # Introduction to Quality Control, De-multiplexing, and Trimming of Illumina Data

 ## Fasta and Fastq format